rajiv-shankar/Udacity-FEND-Project-4/README.md

 <h2>Other</h2>

-1. Project available at rajiv-shankar.github.io/Udacity-FEND-Project-4
+1. Project viewable at:  rajiv-shankar.github.io/Udacity-FEND-Project-4
-2. The minified files are at github.com/rajiv-shankar/Udacity-FEND-Project-4/tree/gh-pages
+2. Minified files at:  github.com/rajiv-shankar/Udacity-FEND-Project-4/tree/gh-pages
-3. Folders: src contains readable code and dist contains minified files
+3. Source files at:  github.com/rajiv-shankar/Udacity-FEND-Project-4/tree/FEND-P4-RS
-4. Wrote this ReadMe document
+4. New ReadMe document
-5. All changes given in files as well in ALLCAP in block comments (usually), to distinguish them from existing comments.
+5. All changes given in files, as well, in ALLCAP and block comments (usually), to distinguish them from existing comments.